-In this post we’ve outlined 6 ideas to get your factory floors reporting near misses and safety observations.
-The headings are based on the EAST framework developed by the UK Behavioral Insights Team, but adding from our own experience of what works.
+In this post, we’ve outlined 6 ideas to get your factory floors reporting near misses and safety observations.
+The headings are based on the EAST framework developed by the UK Behavioural Insights Team but adding from our own experience of what works.

 People working on a factory floor don’t have easy access to a desktop computer.
-Supervisors and managers might move between factory floor and a desk, but by the time you logon to your PC and see the tens of emails that need to be responded to, is reporting that grease stain on the floor the most important priority?
+Supervisors and managers might move between the factory floor and a desk, but by the time you log on to your PC and see the tens of emails that need to be responded to, is reporting that grease stain on the floor the most important priority?

-People don’t like hassle.
-Paper forms where you must write your name, the date, location and so on just add barriers to the idea of reporting.
-A simple form on a phone, which already knows the name of the reporter, the date and the likely location can reduce the effort needed to report.
+People don’t like a hassle.
+Paper forms where you must write your name, the date, location, and so on just add barriers to the idea of reporting.
+A simple form on a phone, which already knows the name of the reporter, the date, and the likely location can reduce the effort needed to report.

-Some report forms ask for role, department, contact details and even date of birth!
+Some report forms ask for the role, department, contact details, and even date of birth!
 If your reporting system links to your HR system, all this information can be available without extra effort from the reporter.

 Positive safety observations are a great way of making reporting more sociable.
 You could have a league table of which shift has posted the most examples of correct wearing of PPE, or a competition for the tidiest workshop.

-Capturing positive safety performance, and sharing it between teams shows that taking time to do things safely really does matter to the organization.
+Capturing positive safety performance, and sharing it between teams shows that taking time to do things safely really does matter to the organisation.

-Make sure that you give all employees feedback about positive steps taken as a result of near miss reporting.
-The reluctant reporter might change their mind when they see that everyone has benefited from new handling aids because a colleague made an observation about manual handing.
+Make sure that you give all employees feedback about positive steps taken as a result of near-miss reporting.
+The reluctant reporter might change their mind when they see that everyone has benefited from new handling aids because a colleague made an observation about manual handling.

 Accurate reports lead to faster responses.
 What time did you see the problem?
 Exactly where was it?
 The quicker you can get the report, the more accurate the information is likely to be – and the more likely you can prevent an accident.
 Mobile reporting allows people to make reports immediately.

-But what if they rely on a phone signal or on Wi-Fi, in an area where there is neither?
-Make sure your mobile app can save a report, and will upload it as soon as it gets back into signal.
+But what if they rely on a phone signal or Wi-Fi, in an area where there is neither?
+Make sure your mobile app can save a report and will upload it as soon as it gets back into signal.